rjtmahinay/blog-rjtmahinay/clb9guu2f000208medmotcc3m.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1670160580267/BPUvdpKiU.png align="left")

 SnapStart will work in two things, you should **Enable SnapStart** and **publish a new version** of it.
-You can create an alias to be used as a new target of your API Gateway
+You can create an alias to be used as a new target of your API Gateway.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1670160863346/e_w_gsXds.png align="left")

-An example alias pointing to the new version:
+An example alias pointing to the new version.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1670160911853/pSsdWditI.png align="left")

 ## Request Invocation

-I've created a simple POST request which has a query parameter of name
+I've created a simple POST request which has a query parameter, name.

 `?name=Tristan`

-The response to this request will be a JSON body with string transformation (concatenate the name with Hi)
+The response to this request will be a JSON body with string transformation (concatenate the name with Hi).

 ```json
 {